rspec/rspec-rails/README.markdown

 This works for `get`, `post`, `put`, `delete`, `head`.

-After a request is made, you set expecttations on the `request` and `response` objects.
+After a request is made, you set expectations on the `request` and `response` objects.